saveryanov/auto-requirements/README.md

 Default: false.

-### no-save
+### --no_save

 Use --save/--no-save flag in npm install commands.

-Variations:
+Variations for --no-save:

 * --save=0
+* --no-save
+* --no_save

+Variations for --save:

 * --save=1
-* --no-save
 * --save

 Default: true.